optakt/optakt.github.io/content/knowledge/glossary.md

 ### Consecutive Success Number

-The number of times a transaction or its decendant received an approval from majority (quorum) of queried nodes.
+The number of times a transaction or its descendant received an approval from majority (quorum) of queried nodes.
 TODO: add more thorough description

 ### Progeny